JacobNakayu/web-app-base/documentation/03-environment-configuration.md

         - Serves static files and works as a middleman to pass requests from clients to Gunicorn
     2. Deletes all default configuration files that Nginx comes with
     3. Copies all files processed by the build command to a directory that Nginx can access
-    4. Loads the custom configuration files like [app_name-nginx.config](../conf/app_name-nginx.conf)
+    4. Loads the custom configuration files like [nginx.config](../conf/nginx.conf)
 - **Stage 3: Setting up Django and Gunicorn**
     1. Pulls in Django
         - A web framework that lets you use Python to make a backend for your website
-    2. Sets the working directory to `web-app-base/` so Docker knows where to set things up
+    2. Sets the working directory to `it-security-steesh/` so Docker knows where to set things up
     3. Stops Python from writing .pyc files to save space
     4. Tells Python to log output to the terminal
     5. Copies the docker-entrypoint.sh file to the container so Docker can run the code
     6. Copies the requirements file and installs the listed packages
     7. Copies the Python application code from Stage 1 so Python can access it
-    8. Copies the built files directory from Stage 1 so Django can access them
-    9. Installs Gunicorn
+    8. Installs Gunicorn
         - HTTP server software that takes requests from Nginx, runs them through the Python code, and returns the response
-    10. Opens ports to the network for Nginx and Gunicorn to use
+    9. Opens ports to the network for Nginx and Gunicorn to use
-    11. Runs the code in [docker-entrypoint.sh](../docker-entrypoint.sh)
+    10. Runs the code in [docker-entrypoint.sh](../docker-entrypoint.sh)
 </details>
 <details>
 <summary>docker-entrypoint.sh</summary>